bowseruk/readme-generator-nodejs/README.md

 - The [Inquirer](https://www.npmjs.com/package/inquirer) package was used with node.js, following the documentation.

+- [Node.js](https://nodejs.org/) was used in the project, following documentation from their site.

 ## License

 ![MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)

-This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
+This project is licensed under [MIT](https://opensource.org/licenses/MIT)

 This full license used by the project is in the LICENSE file of the repo.